 Best Time To Visit Greece

-The popular tourist destinations of Greece - the islands and Athens start to attract tourists by May.
+The popular tourist destinations of Greece – the islands and Athens start to attract tourists by May.
 Average temperatures range between 65°F and 75°F and the precipitation is minimal.
-An average rainfall of less than 0.6 inches is recorded in May.
+Average rainfall of fewer than 0.6 inches is recorded in May.
 June is hotter and drier with an average temperature of about 80°F and precipitation as low as 0.2 inches.
-July averages about 85°F with a steady precipitation.
+July averages about 85°F with steady precipitation.
 August and September temperatures hover around 75°F and rainfall is at 0.4 inches.
-Skiing and other winter sports are just as popular in the winters.
+Skiing and other winter sports are just as popular in the winter.
 There is the fear that rain and winds could literally blow your plans for a cozy vacation on mainland Greece in the winter months.

 Spring and fall are the best seasons in Greece.
 Going by this, May-June and August-September are ideal months to plan a vacation.
 Even as early as Orthodox Easter, hotels and travel facilitators open shop.
-June - August are the favorite months with many, though.
+June – August are the favorite months with many, though.
 A number of cultural festivals are hosted in the country in these months.
-Then again if peace, tranquility and calm is what you are looking for and if you do not mind some rainfall the winter months are perfect for your trip to Greece.
+Then again if peace, tranquility, and calm are what you are looking for, and if you do not mind some rainfall the winter months are perfect for your trip to Greece.